 Disney’s Pandora Land — the Good, the Bad and the Really Long Lines

 I have a confession: I’ve never seen the movie “Avatar.”
 I somehow missed it in its heyday and it’s one of those movies I tend to forget about until it pops up on TV.
 So, from the few minutes I’ve caught in channel flipping, this is the extent of what I gathered: it’s about blue creatures that are really tall and live on a planet that people get to by lying in a weird glass chamber.
 I have no idea if any of that is right.
 Needless to say, with my lack of knowledge of the “Avatar” franchise, I was a bit curious as to why Disney was building a whole land around it in the Animal Kingdom.
 After all, it’s just one movie that was released close to a decade ago.
 Were there really that many fans still?
 Well, I can’t say for sure, but I’ll tell you what there are super fans for: 1.
 Anything Disney.
 2. Anything new.
 And therein lies the magic of this shiny new land.
 It turns out, people are such big fans of Disney + new that they’ll wait for hours in a line to enter a gift shop to buy a special edition t-shirt.
 It’s marketing magic people (magic ... get it?).
-Nevertheless, Pandora land has some cool elements, and despite the ridiculous lines, it was fun experiencing the atmosphere and drama on opening weekend in May.
+Nevertheless, Pandora land has some cool elements, and despite the ridiculous lines, it was fun experiencing the atmosphere and drama on opening weekend.
 Read on for the best and worst of Pandora — The World of Avatar.

 Valley of Mo’ara.
 Disney definitely knows what it’s doing when it comes to designing an appealing atmosphere, and Pandora is no exception.
-With a giant, floating mountain as a visual centerpiece, and added touches like a waterfall and vibrant greenery, this land certainly fits the Animal Kingdom vibes.
+With a giant, floating mountain as a visual centerpiece, and touches like a waterfall and vibrant greenery, this land certainly fits the Animal Kingdom vibes.
 Make sure you stick around after sunset to see the walkways glowing in the dark.

 Na’vi River Journey.
 This is the second and only other ride in The World of Avatar, and ... it’s a tad disappointing.
 Essentially a boat trip through the Valley of Mo’ara, the best features are the glowing faux flora and fauna and the stirring music that leads the way to an animatronic “shaman of songs” near the end.
 It gets bonus points for having a shaded line and being a great napping ride since it’s cool and dark inside.
 But that’s about it.
 While plenty of endearing attractions in Disney parks involve boats (It’s a Small World, Pirates of the Caribbean), I assumed that both new rides in a land that cost hundreds of millions to build would be state-of-the-art and entertaining, and only one was.
 Na’vi felt more like an afterthought and with only two rides, it’s quite disappointing for one to fall flat.